 Water is essential for all life on Earth.
-Fresh water is used for drinking, sanitation, agriculture, transportation, electricity generation, and recreation.
-Freshwater habitats—like lakes, rivers, streams, and wetlands—house more than 10% of all known animals and about 50% of all known fish species, despite covering less than 1% of the earth's surface.
+Freshwater is used for drinking, sanitation, agriculture, transportation, electricity generation, and recreation.
+Freshwater habitats, like lakes, rivers, streams, and wetlands, house more than 10% of all known animal species and about 50% of all known fish species, despite covering less than 1% of the earth's surface.

-One of these freshwater habitats, wetlands—a place where the land is covered by water, either salt, fresh, or somewhere in between—are often undervalued.
-They are the planet’s natural waste-water treatment facilities.
+One of these freshwater habitats, wetlands—aquatic environments that are covered by freshwater, saltwater, or a mix—are often undervalued.
+They are the planet’s natural waste-water treatment facilities and carbon-storing champions.
 And they’re crucial for food security.
-Between 300 million and 400 million people live close to—and depend on—wetlands.
+Between 300 million and 400 million people live close to and depend on wetlands.
 They support the cultivation of rice, a staple in the diet of half the world’s population.
 They also provide flood control, clean water, shoreline and storm protection, materials, medicines, and vital habitat.

-Upwards of half of the world's wetlands has been lost over the past 300 years, with much of this loss happening after 1900, despite their value to the human population.
+As much as 87% of the world's wetlands has been lost over the past 300 years, with much of this loss happening after 1900, despite their value to the human population.
 WWF is working to conserve and protect these valuable habitats.

 Learn more about the importance of wetlands:

 A wide variety of species live in wetlands.
-Wetland birds include ducks, geese, gulls, kingfishers, and sandpipers.
-Wetlands are welcoming places for birds who use them as pit stops during long migrations, providing them with protection and food.
-Mammals like otters, capybaras, minks, beavers, and waterbucks also live in wetlands.
+Birds, including ducks, geese, kingfishers, and sandpipers, use wetlands as pit stops during long migrations, providing them with protection and food.
+Mammals like otters, beavers, and even tigers rely on wetlands to find food and shelter.
 And, of course, wetlands are home to many types of fish.

 Wetlands trap pollutants such as phosphorus and heavy metals in their soils, transform nitrogen into a form that's easier for plants to take in, and physically and chemically break down bacteria.
-New York City found that it could save $3 billion to $8 billion in new wastewater treatments plants by purchasing and preserving $1.5 billion in land around its upstate reservoirs.
+New York City found that it could save $3 billion to $8 billion in new wastewater treatment plants by purchasing and preserving $1.5 billion in land around its upstate reservoirs.

-Wetlands take many forms including marshes, bogs, estuaries, mudflats, ponds, swamps, billabongs, lagoons, lakes, and floodplains.
-Most large wetland areas often include a combination of wetland types.
+Wetlands take many forms including rivers, marshes, bogs, mangroves, mudflats, ponds, swamps, billabongs, lagoons, lakes, and floodplains.
+Most large wetland areas often include a combination of different types of freshwater systems.

-Wetlands face threats from pollution, climate change, dams, agriculture, and development.
-WWF works to preserve wetlands around the world, through projects that support the Ramsar Convention, as well as by promoting climate change adaptation.
+Wetlands face threats from pollution, climate change, dams, agriculture and aquaculture, and development.
+WWF works to preserve wetlands worldwide, through projects that support the Freshwater Challenge and by promoting climate change adaptation.

-Without wetlands, cities have to spend more money to treat water for their citizens, floods are more devastating to nearby communities, storm surges from hurricanes can penetrate farther inland, animals are displaced or die out, and food supplies are disrupted, along with livelihoods.
+Without wetlands, cities have to spend more money to treat water, floods are more devastating to nearby communities, storm surges from hurricanes can penetrate farther inland, animals are displaced or die out, and food supplies are disrupted, along with livelihoods.